What happens if I withdraw from some or all of my classes?

-If you are receiving financial aid, you will be reviewed for Satisfactory Academic Progress.
+If you are receiving financial aid, you will be reviewed for Standards of Satisfactory Academic Progress (SAP).
 If you drop below half time, you can no longer work as a Federal Work-Study student.
-In addition, you maybe subject to the Refund/Repayment Policy.
+In addition, you may be subject to the Refund/Repayment Policy.

 Scholarships have credit hour requirements.
 If you drop below the required hours, the refund is repaid to the scholarship.